mikebarlow/megaphone/README.md

 }
 ```

 Next you will need to create the view file for how Megaphone should render that notification.
 To get you started you can use the base template the General, Important and New Feature notifications uses.
-So for example, create a new view within somewhere like `resources/views/megaphone/my-custom-notification.blade.php`.
+So for example, create a new view within `resources/views/megaphone/my-custom-notification.blade.php`.

 ```html
 @include('megaphone::types.base', ['icon' => 'ICON SVG HERE'])